isteps-sps-lab/bf-im/README.md

 ```

 The IM is now available at [localhost:8666](http://localhost:8666).
 You can use
-the IM UI to edit the possible interventions available for the factory (find out
+the IM UI to edit the possible interventions available for the factory.
+The
-how to use the UI in the [User Manual](./usermanual.md)).
-The intervention will
+intervention will be triggered by the IM and written to the *middleware*
-be triggered by the IM and written to the *middleware* component.
+component.

 Also, Kafka is accessible from the Kafka Development Environment, which is
 available at [localhost:3040](http://localhost:3040/).
 Here you can check